richmahn/en_tn/1ch/16/intro.md

 Chapters 15 and 16 tell how David organized the priests and Levites.
 (See: [[rc://en/tw/dict/bible/kt/priest]])

-Many translations set apart extended quotations, prayers, or songs by indenting them.
-The ULB indents words in 16:8-36 because they are a psalm or song.
+Many translations set apart poetry and lists by indenting them.
+The ULB indents each line in the poetic song in 16:8-36.

 #### Special concepts in this chapter ####